Orbenson/Taitenic_Data_Club/README.md

-# SQL Exercise - Titanic Data
+# SQL Exercise - Titanic Data- Data club

-For this exercise, we're going to take a look at the Titanic manifest using SQL.
+For this Challenge , we're going to take a look at the Titanic manifest using SQL.
 We'll be exploring this data to see what we can learn regarding the survival rates of different groups of people.

 **Be careful to do these steps in order!** Doing these steps out of order (especially after creating columns or deleting observations) may lead to unintentional results.

-## Step 0: Prework
+## Step 0: Prework to do before starting
 1. Go to [https://sqliteonline.com/](https://sqliteonline.com/)
 2. Once you're on sqliteonline, click "File" in the upper-left hand corner, then "Open DB."
 Navigate to where you've cloned this repo so that you can open the `titanic.db` sqlite database.
 3. Write SQL commands to tackle the problems below, testing them on the table you just uploaded to [https://sqliteonline.com/](https://sqliteonline.com/).
+Once they work, copy them and any other answers into a text file (with clearly labeled numbers!) that you create in this repository using a text editor of your choice. you can also open Colab notebook and try to import from there
+3. Write SQL commands to tackle the problems below, testing them on the table you just uploaded to [https://sqliteonline.com/](https://sqliteonline.com/).
 Once they work, copy them and any other answers into a text file (with clearly labeled numbers!) that you create in this repository using a text editor of your choice.

-## Step 1: Cleaning the data
+## Step 1: Cleaning the data- importent for data users.
 1. What is the likeliest primary key?
 2. Delete all rows where `Embarked` is empty, as we'll assume these individuals did not get on the ship.
 3. Fill all empty cabins with **¯\\_(ツ)_/¯**